 60 degrees: beans, beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower

 Above 70 degrees: tomatoes, eggplants, peppers, cucumbers, squash, corn, melons

 Get a head start on the growing season with a cold frame

-Soil in raised beds typically warms up faster than ground soil, so you can plant a little earlier.
-You can speed the process even more by
+Soil in raised beds typically warms up earlier than ground soil, so you can plant sooner.
+You can warm the soil faster by

 laying sheets of plastic on the bed for a week or more.
 After planting cold-sensitive plants, cover them with "a cloche,

 cold frame is "a shallow, unheated box with a transparent cover," Beth Berlin, an educator with the University of

 Minnesota Extension, explains.
 Plants in a cold frame can bask in the sun's heat and still be protected from cold.